soutrik-g/course_notes/COMPSCI_2GA3/lectures/1 - digital logic.md

 ![[Pasted image 20220915234334.png]]
 - $b_0, b_3$ - n-bit inputs
 - Selects one of $2^n$ outputs
+- single integrated circuit that uses a binary value to map an input to a set of outputs.
+- Only one output of a decoder is on at any time; all others are off
+- Part of a circuit to handle the task of performing many steps in sequence
 - Basically the binary number the inputs make will translate to which number of the outputs it will be.